HomeArticlesGuideRespiratory & Vital Signs Guide

 Step 3: Estimate Predicted Total Lung Capacity

-Total lung capacity (TLC) is the full volume the lungs hold at maximum inspiration, including the residual volume that vital capacity testing can't measure on its own — TLC actually requires a separate technique like body plethysmography or gas dilution to measure directly.
+Total lung capacity (TLC) is the full volume the lungs hold at maximum inspiration, including the residual volume that vital capacity testing can't measure on its own.
+TLC actually requires a separate technique like body plethysmography or gas dilution to measure directly.
 The Lung Capacity Calculator estimates predicted TLC from a simplified reference regression based on height and sex, giving a rough population-average expectation without requiring specialized equipment.

 An unusually low predicted-versus-actual TLC comparison is one of the defining features distinguishing a restrictive lung disease (where the lungs literally can't expand to a normal volume) from an obstructive one (where lung volume can be normal or even increased due to air trapping, but airflow out is impaired).
-Because TLC prediction from height and sex alone is a coarse estimate compared to formulas that also account for age and ethnicity, it's best used as a general educational reference rather than a substitute for an actual plethysmography measurement when precision matters.
+Because TLC prediction from height and sex alone is a coarse estimate compared to formulas that also account for age and ethnicity, treat it as a general educational reference rather than a substitute for an actual plethysmography measurement when precision matters.

 Use the Lung Capacity Calculator alongside the Vital Capacity Calculator to see how the two related lung volume measurements compare for the same height and sex inputs.